shahzaibkamran/shahzaibkamran/README.md

 ## Books:

 - 📖 Predictable Revenue: Turn Your Business Into a Sales Machine by Aaron Ross
-- 📖 The 7 Habits of Highly Effective People by Stephen Covey

-- 📕 Finished:
-     * The Promised Land by Barak Obama.
-     * How to Win Friends and Influence People by Dale Carnegie
-     * The Power of Positive Thinking by Norman Vincent Peale
-     * The Lean Startup by Eric Ries

 <h3>💻 GitHub Profile Stats</h3>
 <div style="display: flex;">